infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 There are some naming differences that add to the confusion when comparing Appium, Android and iOS terminology.
 Namely, when using `AppiumBy.ID` and `AppiumBy.ACCESSIBILITY_ID`.

-To help with understanding, it is best to use Appium Inspector to visualize the differences.
+To help with understanding, it is useful to use Appium Inspector to visualize the differences.

 Appium Inspector displays two useful sections on the right-hand side, Find By and Attribute.
 - **Find By** shows (some) locator strategies you could use to find the selected element, and the value it returns